stanford-ssi/balloons/HABEES/README.md

 10. Watchdog to prevent main thread halt.

 ####TODO
-1. Compress data frame into bitstream for comms.
+1. Compression of data frame into bitstream for comms.
 2. APRS downlink with Dorji.
 3. CAN communication of current state through payload interface